dib-lab/ecoli-assembly-binder/assembly-tutorial.md

 `interleave-reads.py` to combine them.

 We're going to do two things to this data.
-We're going to assemble it, and, while we're assembling it, we're going to evaluate the quality.
+We're going to assemble it, and, while we're assembling it, we're going to evaluate the quality of the reads.

 ## Assembling